-Grab a spot on the lawn Fridays in the summertime to watch Free Friday Flicks.
+Grab a spot on a lawn in the summertime to watch free outdoor movies around Boston.
 Pack a picnic and get there early to score a good seat.

 Throw tea boxes overboard at the Boston Tea Party Ships & Museum.
 Photo by Michael Blanchard Photography

 Travel back to 1773 and throw tea over the side of the ship and into the harbor just like the patriots.

 Bring a picnic and grab a spot on the Hatch Shell lawn to celebrate the 4th with some patriotic music.

 Head to Wingaersheek Beach in Gloucester to search for tiny sea life at low tide or hit another family-friendly local beach.

 Stop and smell native wildflowers at this magical garden just west of Boston.